Calebagoha123/issuebench/README.md

 ## Using IssueBench

 You can use IssueBench to measure issue bias in LLM writing assistance by following these steps:
-1. Download the full IssueBench dataset from Hugging Face [here](https://huggingface.co/datasets/Paul/IssueBench).
+1. Download the full IssueBench dataset from Hugging Face.
 2. Generate completions on IssueBench using your LLM of choice.
 3. Classify the stance of these completions based on the taxonomy described in our paper.
 4. Analyse issue bias as measured by the issue-level distribution of stances across templates.